 Since settling in Billings, he has worked and managed several restaurants and catering services and is now the Chef at MorningStar of Billings.
 The joy, satisfaction and creative challenge of preparing and serving fine food is still what drives him today.

 Jason Corbridge is a native Montanan and resident chef of Billings.
 He has been instrumental in the local foods and scratchcooking culture since 2007.
 In 2009, he opened and operated Café DeCamp – Billings’ first local foods and made-from-scratch based restaurant.
-He was most recently the executive chef at the Last Chance Pub & Cider Mill, which he has been a part of since its inception in 2016.
-He left in March of 2019 to open Parasol, his first independent project since closing Café DeCamp.
+Jason also helped start Last Chance Pub & Cider Mill and Parasol.
+He is currently the executive chef at the Buffalo Block Prime Steakhouse at the Rex.

 Jason will always practice a discipline that includes using the best accessible ingredients and creating his own recipes tailored specifically to the environment that they are being served in.

 Dirk is a native of Laurel, Montana where, while in high school, he began his restaurant career at his mom’s new business venture, the Owl Café.
 Upon graduation from high school, Dirk moved to Portland, Oregon where he attended the Western Culinary Institute.
 After living and working in the Portland area for several years, Dirk returned to Montana and took the reins at the Owl Café.
 While there, he instilled farm to table philosophies, and worked on the civic planning group Laurel Alive and the Laurel Urban Renewal Agency.
 In 2011, Dirk became the executive chef at the Hilands Golf Club and most recently has added the role as Food and Beverage Director to his responsibilities.
 Dirk is a member of the Chefs & Cooks of Montana and was named Chef of the Year in 2013.